phoenixpinpoint/M-Task/README.md

   3. Complete Implementation of project system.

 ++Installation/Build++
-  1. MySQL Database by the name of 'MTask Task Table' is needed a.users b.projects c.tasks
+  1. MySQL Database by the name of 'MTask Task Table' is needed\n
+      \na.users
+      \nb.projects
+      \nc.tasks
   2. JRE/JDK 1.6 or newer
   3. JDBC download and corrected on the classpath